-The decision to continue enforcement of the prohibition against "covered noncareer employees" comports with the assertion by the court of appeals that "the balancing of interests relevant senior executive officials might 'present a different constitutional question than the one we decide today" and the court's determination; accordingly, to "express no view on whether the challenged regulations may be applied to senior executive employees."
+The decision to continue enforcement of the prohibition against "covered noncareer employees" comports with the assertion by the court of appeals that "the balancing of interests relevant to senior executive officials might 'present a different constitutional question than the one we decide today" and the court's determination, accordingly, to "express no view on whether the challenged regulations may be applied to senior executive employees."
 56 F.3d at 93, citing, United States v.
 National Treasury Employees Union, 513 U.S. 454, 115 S. Ct.
 1003, 1018 (1995).
-The decision to rely on the definition of "covered noncareer employee" in 5 C.F.R. § 2636.303(a) as a means of distinguishing "senior" from "nonsenior" employees is consistent with the imposition of greater restrictions on covered noncareer section 2635.807. elsewhere in See employees § 2635.807(a)(2)(i)(E)(3).
+The decision to rely on the definition of "covered noncareer employee" in 5 C.F.R. § 2636.303(a) as a means of distinguishing "senior" from "nonsenior" employees is consistent with the imposition of greater restrictions on covered noncareer employees elsewhere in section 2635.807.
+See 5 C.F.R. § 2635.807(a)(2)(i)(E)(3).